christiskatsouris/ivxPredictive/README.md

 ## Application II: Forecasting

-In particular, we consider a forecasting exerice in which a fixed-size moving window is employed to estimate out-of-sample forecasting sequences based on the predictive regression model and the (original) ivx instrumentation,
+In particular, we consider a forecasting exerice in which a fixed-size moving window is employed to estimate out-of-sample forecasting sequences based on the predictive regression model and the (original) ivx instrumentation.
+Notice that two functions can be employed for the forecasting exercise: (i) "ivx_forecast" function: produces the y_hat_forecast based on the ivx instrumentation and (ii) "forecast_scheme" function: implements the fixed-size rolling window forecasting exercise.

 ```
 ivx_forecast <- function( y.t.w = y.t.window, x.t.w = x.t.window, x.lag.w = x.lag.window, h = 1 )